 Suggested Safety Strategies:

-• Change the password to social media accounts and go through privacy settings to see who has permission to your account.
+• Help the survivor change passwords on their social media accounts and review privacy settings to see who has access.

 We gratefully acknowledge Carrier Sekani Family Services and the Indigenous Shelter Advisory Committee for their support in the creation of this information sheet.